bartek18887/bartek18887/README.md

 - 👋 Hi, I’m Bartek1887
 - 👀 I’m interested in Technology, programming and other stuff
-- 🌱 I’m currently learning Pythom
+- 🌱 I’m currently learning Python, kinda looking for more languages but cant find anything thats comfortable
-- 💞️ I’m looking to collaborate on Nothing
-- 📫 How to reach me
+- 📫 How to reach me:
       Discord: Bartek1887#4438

 <!---